dragonclaw/liderBackend/Readme.md

 Backend (NodeJS - ExpressJS - Mongoose - Docker)

-Local installation (npm install - npm run start)
+Local installation ($npm install - $npm run start)
-Tests: npm run test
+Tests: $npm run test

 Port: 8080

 Needed MongoDB image from Walmart Test running.

 (Issues with MongoDB image from Walmart, if root user don't have permissions to run docker, need to put sudo on Makefile or add current user as docker user)

+PS.
+If you need to instantiate locally, create .env file with this parameter:

+ENVIRONMENT:DEVELOPMENT

 Code coverage using Istanbul - NYC